jmkim/gsoc2019-pkg-rails/README.md

         - Upstream PR:
             - [OPENED] https://github.com/sup-heliotrope/sup/pull/549

 1. What **other commitments** do you have this summer aside from GSoC?
 What obstacles do you foresee this summer as far as contributing the full forty hours per week during the GSoC period?
-    - No other commitments, except the plan for participating DebCamp19 and DebConf19 (below).

-1. Are you planning any vacations or trips for fun this summer?
+Are you planning any vacations or trips for fun this summer?
     - From 12 July to 27 July, I have a plan for participating DebCamp19 and DebConf19 (Debian conference).
 In this period, I'll do packaging sprint in Hacklab, in DebConf venue.
+    - No other commitments for GSoC period.
+I'd definitely be able to give 40 hours per week, during the GSoC period.

 1. How many classes are you taking this summer?
     - One class (Digital signal processing).
+    - The semester will be ends on 24 June, but as only one class which can be take less than 3 hours everyday for studying, I won't compromise on the 40-hour schedule.

 1. Do you have any other employment this summer?
     - No.